Promoting Interoperability Program

 Cancer Registry Data

 Another method used to demonstrate meaningful use is the electronic exchange of cancer registry data from CEHRT to a cancer registry.
-EPs can meet meaningful use requirements for cancer case reporting by submitting data to NH’s cancer registry starting with the 2016 Program Year.
+Eligible Clinicians can meet meaningful use requirements for cancer case reporting by submitting data to NH’s cancer registry.
 For more information on the Registry, please visit the Cancer Registry web page or refer to the NH Administrative Rule HeP 304.
 For information on specifications for providers to use as guidance for reporting cancer cases, please visit the Health Level Seven (HL7) website.